gradient ascent

 Terms from Artificial Intelligence: humans at the heart of algorithms

-Gradient ascent tries to find the highest poiht in a fitness landscape by following the direction with the fastest gain in value.
+Gradient ascent tries to find the highest point in a fitness landscape by following the direction with the fastest gain in value.
 It is equivalent to gradient descent, but with the fitness function inverted.
-Hill climbing is the simplest use of gradient ascent, but other algorithms either use it mixed with other methods.
+Hill climbing is the simplest use of gradient ascent.
+Some algorithms may use gradient ascent mixed with other methods.